jacobaustin123/Titan/docs/README.md

 ### Container Methods

+Containers represent collections of springs or masses.
+Many of the built in large objects, like `Lattice` or `Cube` objects, are subclasses of the `Container` class.
+You can define new containers by subclassing the `Container` class.

 ```cpp
 class Container { // contains and manipulates groups of masses and springs
     void translate(const Vec & displ); // translate all masses by fixed amount